Cheeses

 What is rennet?

-The absence of chymosin can harm a calf’s health and digestive process.
-Animal rennet can be expensive and hard to find.
-Therefore, even if you are not vegan but want to make cheese, learning to make cheese without rennet can prove to be quite useful to you.
+The absence of chymosin can negatively affect a calf's health and digestion.
+Additionally, animal rennet can be costly and challenging to find.
+Therefore, even if you're not vegan but want to make cheese, learning to create cheese without rennet can be quite beneficial.

 How can I make vegetarian rennet?

-• Vegetable rennet: Enzymes can be collected from vegetables and plants and used to make vegetable rennet.
-Plants from which enzymes can be collected include: fig leaves, safflower, melons and wild thistles.
+• Vegetable rennet: Enzymes can be extracted from various plants to make vegetable rennet.
+Sources include fig leaves, safflower, melons, and wild thistles.

-• Genetically engineered rennet: Fermentation produced chymosin, otherwise known as FPC, is another type of vegetarian rennet.
-During its making, a gene is derived from the DNA of a calf and is then mixed with the DNA of: bacteria, mold or yeast.
-During this process, FPC becomes a GMO product.
-Most cheeses are made using this type of rennet.
-This cheese was FDA approved in 1990.
+• Genetically engineered rennet: Fermentation-produced chymosin, or FPC, is another form of vegetarian rennet.
+It involves combining a calf's DNA gene with the DNA of bacteria, mold, or yeast, resulting in a GMO product.
+Most cheeses today are made using this type of rennet, which received FDA approval in 1990.

 How to Make Cheese at Home Without Rennet - How can I make vegetarian rennet?